Today’s demand for a capital ß (“sharp s”) character is a functional demand. And a very simple one at that. It logically follows from two points:

 Now let’s move on to the ubiquitous ligature myth.
-Some people in our field just can’t seem to see the letter ß as anything else than a ligature.
+Some people in our field seem to be unable to to see the letter ß as anything else than a ligature.
 And starting with that as a premise, they come to typical conclusions like:

 - if it’s a ligature (like fi/fl) it’s not really a regular letter and there is no need for an uppercase version.

 We won’t address this in detail in this article.
 But the conclusion is wrong since the premise is factually wrong.
 Today, the sharp s cannot be grouped with typographic ligatures (like fi/fl).
-It at all, it would have to be grouped with character such as w and æ — regular characters historically derived from ligatures.
+It anything, it would have to be grouped with character such as w and æ — regular characters historically probably derived from ligatures.